 Your IS teachers are from IDSIA, one of the world's top 10 Artificial Intelligence Labs, according to the Business Week X-Lab Survey.

-They are renowned in their field, and have won many best paper awards and international competitions
+They are renowned in their field, and have won many best paper awards and

 in machine learning and Artificial Intelligence.

 Basic IS/ML courses are given by Prof.

 expert Dr. Faustino Gomez.